Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - The layers are organized "inside-out" with the ganglion and bipolar cells on top of the photoreceptor cells.
 This lets the photoreceptor cells be more easily maintained by the layer below it.
 ![Figure 9.12]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure9-12.png" | absolute_url }})
 ![Figure 9.15]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure9-15.png" | absolute_url }})
-- Fovea: a pit in the retina where the ganglion and bipolar cells are displaced.
+- *Fovea*: a pit in the retina where the ganglion and bipolar cells are displaced.
 - Due to the high concentration of cones in the fovea, we have greater spatial sensitivity on our central retina.
 - We are unable to perceive color differences at night because the rods photoreceptors can’t detect color.
-- Phototransduction: the conversion of light into membrane potential.
+- *Phototransduction*: the conversion of light into membrane potential.
 - Rods hyperpolarize in response to light.
 Maybe this suggests that the frequency of APs encodes the intensity of light?
 Maybe this is why blinking lights cause seizures in some people?
 - In other words, light is abnormal to rods and in bright light, rods become hyperpolarized.
 ![Figure 9.21]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure9-25.png" | absolute_url }})
 - Don’t think of cones as detect specific wavelengths of light, but rather the ratio of activations determines the color.
 - Photoreceptors prefer dark over light as they hyperpolarize in light.
-- Receptive field: the area of the retina that affects a neuron’s firing rate.
+- *Receptive field*: the area of the retina that affects a neuron’s firing rate.
 - All sensory neurons have a receptive field where they’re sensitive.
 ![Figure 9.25]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure9-25.png" | absolute_url }})
 - Receptive fields can be classified into ON and OFF by whether they turn on or off in the presence of light.